BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).

-# Step 5 - Create Your Own Background
+# TODO 3 - Create Your Own Background
 All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.

+**NOTE: The order that you add shapes to your background matters so be sure to add any additional shapes *below* where you add backgroundFill to the background.**

 Create a great background for your game.
 With the draw functions provided and your JavaScript knowledge, you can create almost anything.